WordPress/gutenberg/packages/core-data/src/types/README.md

 // c.id is still present
 ```

-Of course you will also need to extend the REST API to expose the numberOfViews property.
+Of course, you will also need to extend the REST API to expose the numberOfViews property.